-Directions: Mix about 1 tablespoon of DE with water, aloe Vera juice or slightly diluted honey to make a thick paste.
+Directions: Mix about 1 tablespoon of DE with water, Aloe Vera juice or slightly diluted honey to make a thick paste.
 Lightly massage the paste onto your face using your fingertips and small, circular motions.
 Allow the paste to set for two minutes, before removing with a warm washcloth using similar circular motions.
-Avoid using this scrub near the eyes or on irritated or chapped skin.
+However, avoid using this scrub near the eyes or on irritated or chapped skin.

-6. Kitchen deodorizer.
 Place a small container of DE in your fridge and freezer to reduce or eliminate unpleasant odors.
-Replace every few weeks or as needed.
+Then, replace every few weeks or as needed.
 DE also is useful in neutralizing garbage can odors.
 Sprinkle some in the bottom of your can.

-7. Metal Cleaner.
 Make a simple paste of DE and water to use as a metal polish.
-It also works well as a soft scrub for the shower, tub and sink.
+It also works well as a soft scrub for the shower, tub, and sink.

 In addition to its home uses, many people use food grade DE as a nutritional supplement, primarily for bone and joint health, and as a detoxifying agent.

 What are your favorite uses for diatomaceous earth?
-Leave your reply in the section below:
+Leave your reply in the comments section below: